capensisma/Herald/README.md

   remove: function (userId, doc) { return userId == doc.userId }
 });
 ```
-There is a built in pub/sub('notifications') that sends notifications down to the client.
-It sends down all the client-side notifications that have not been read, have not been sent, and should be sent. (`onsite` is always marked as should send and has not been sent)
+There is a built-in pub/sub ('notifications') that delivers notifications to the client.
+It sends down all the client-side notifications that have not been read, have not been sent, and should be sent (`onsite` is always marked as should send and has not been sent).

 #### Cleanup
 Currently this package does **not** delete any notifications!
 You will likely want to do that yourself.
-I would recommend an observe function on the server to removes notifications when they are read.
+I would recommend an observe function on the server to remove notifications when they are read, or use age-based cleanup.

 ## General API

-### addCourier (both)
+### addCourier (Server and Client)

 You should define your courier on both the server and the client.
 The following is an example of a courier with all the available options.
-The only required ones are the name and the media.
+Name and media are required.

 ```js